Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 LORELAI: Oh, nothing Shakespeare couldn’t have turned into a really good play.

-— William Shakespeare (baptized 1564, died 1616) was an English poet and playwright “widely regarded as the greatest writer in the English language and the world’s greatest dramatist” (Wikipedia).
-Familial conflict, often ending in death and tragedy, is a common theme in his works–for example, in Romeo and Juliet, Hamlet, and King Lear.
+- William Shakespeare (baptized 1564, died 1616) was an English poet and playwright “widely regarded as the greatest writer in the English language and the world’s pre-eminent dramatist” (Wikipedia).
+Familial conflict, often ending in death and tragedy, is a common theme in his works, including Romeo and Juliet, Hamlet, and King Lear.

-Sally Struthers, who plays Babette, is best known for her role as Gloria Bunker-Stivic, daughter of Archie and Edith Bunker, on All in the Family (1971-1979).
+- In addition to her role as Babette on Gilmore Girls, Sally Struthers is best known for her role as Gloria Bunker-Stivic, daughter of Archie and Edith Bunker, on All in the Family (1971-1979).
+Liz Torres, who plays Miss Patty, had a recurring role on the same show from 1976 to 1977.

 RORY: Martin Luther.